Where is the best place to play poker?

 Hero: Call

-Turn: Kc5d8h 9x
+Turn: Kc 5d 8h 9x

 So, sometimes by calling bets with only a draw, we make -EV decisions (i.e., theoretically lose money).
-Implied odds suggest that sometimes by making -EV decisions, we can recover much more EV in later streets if we complete our draw.
+Implied odds suggest that sometimes by making -EV decisions, we can recover significantly more EV in later streets if we complete our draw.

-Calling bets on the flop can have an additional reason for this action – the opponent's turn checking.
-If we call a half-pot bet on the flop, but the opponent checks the turn, we then get two cards to complete our draw for the price of one bet.
-Of course, we can never know in advance whether the opponent will skip the bet or not, but by observing the player's tendencies, bluff frequency/infrequency, we can sometimes add the probability of a turn check to the additional reasons.
+By calling bets on the flop, we may have an additional reason for this action – the opponent's turn checking.
+If we call a half-pot bet on the flop, but the opponent checks the turn, we get two cards to complete our draw for the price of one bet.